Code-Institute-Submissions/how-till-spake-norn-irish/README.md

     - Submissions (with options to edit or delete)
     - Favorites (add this later and replace with voting system?)

-- Sign Up Page (Link to Login Page)
+- Sign Up Page
+  - Button link to Login Page

 - Contact Page
   - Email Form